 Our first hotel, Hotel Surja, was located inside of the fort with views out over the rest of Jaisalmer.
 I spent a lot of time recuperating from Dengue Fever here.
 After the camel safari we spent one night at the luxurious 1st Gate Hotel, giving us a much needed break from the backpacker places we have been staying.

 From Jaisalmer we took our first overnight train in India to Jaipur.
 The train ride was surprisingly a lot of fun and we all got pretty decent sleep.
 It is always exciting to travel somewhere new, but I will miss those camels and the very cool city of Jaisalmer!

 Are you planning a trip to India?
 Read all of our articles about India in our India Travel Guide.

 - India: Walking Through Chaotic Old Delhi, India

 - Jordan: Best Things to do in Petra, Jordan

-- Australia: Journey to the Red Center of Australia
+- Australia: Uluru-Kata Tjuta: Plan the Perfect Visit to the Red Centre of Australia

 - Asia: What Traveling Through Asia has Taught Us